 To read more about protecting your furniture over winter, check out this post from a few years ago that’s still valid today.

-Yes, but the grass under the feet is going to get squashed – you can’t beat physics.
+Yes, but the grass under the feet is going to get squashed – you can’t beat physics and gravity.
 If you move the furniture often the grass will bounce back, both real and artificial, but if the furniture is both used and left in the same place for a couple of weeks you’re going to start seeing marks in the lawn and bent artificial grass.

 Furniture on grass without issue